 Sector-Specific Oversight: Regulation is preferred only in sectors where AI poses a measurable risk to human safety or financial stability (e.g., specific medical devices or financial lending algorithms).
 Even here, the focus is on performance standards rather than prescriptive requirements.

-Voluntary Standards: The government encourages industry-led, voluntary technical standards and best practices for areas like transparency and data security, rather than mandated federal rules.
+Voluntary Standards: The government encourages industry-led, voluntary technical standards (like Constitutional AI) and best practices for areas like transparency and data security, rather than mandated federal rules.

 National Security and Defense Integration: AI is viewed first and foremost as a critical asset for national defense and intelligence, making its military application a top priority.

-Autonomous Systems Development: The administration actively supports the research and rapid deployment of fully autonomous military technology (Lethal Autonomous Weapon Systems).
+Autonomous Systems Development: The administration actively supports the research and rapid deployment of fully autonomous military technology.
 The philosophy accepts the necessity of AI systems running conflict simulations and deploying resources based on pure predictive probability, prioritizing speed and decisive advantage on the battlefield.

-Workforce and Societal Impact: The administration acknowledges the societal shifts caused by automation (the "Silent Disruption" leading to displacement), but frames the response through economic growth.
+Workforce and Societal Impact: The administration acknowledges the societal shifts caused by automation, but frames the response through economic growth.

-Retraining Focus: While not advocating for structural intervention to slow automation, the policy supports targeted workforce development and retraining initiatives focused on high-demand, technical skills (like network operations and specialized maintenance roles created by the data centers).
+Retraining Focus: While not advocating for intervention to slow automation, the policy supports targeted workforce development and retraining initiatives focused on high-demand, technical skills such as network operations and maintenance roles created by data centers.
 This ensures American workers are prepared for the new technical economy created by AI.

 While governments regulate, corporations build and build fast.
 AI is a competitive business, where speed can mean the difference between dominance and obsolescence.
 OpenAI's GPT, Anthropic's Claude, Microsoft's CoPilot, and Google's Gemini are locked in a race to create increasingly capable and profitable AI systems.